ahandsel/articles/kintone-numbers-to-words/kintone-numbers-to-words-devTo.md

       return;
     }

-    // check if input is a positive number let isNegative = false;
+    // check if the input is a positive number let isNegative = false;
     if (inputValue < 0) {
       isNegative = true;